Skip to content

 When to use: Web applications with a secure backend server that can store the client secret.

-Security considerations: The client secret must never be exposed to the browser.
+Security note: The client secret must never be exposed to the browser.
 Always use HTTPS for redirect URIs.

 Flow 2: Authorization Code with PKCE